silvansky/macscripts/README.md

 gpushcb.sh - alias for gpush.sh $(gitcb.sh).

-installable.sh - exports list of scripts to be installen in /usr/local/bin.
+installable.sh - exports list of scripts to be installed in /usr/local/bin.

 installscripts.sh - installs some scripts in /usr/local/bin (as symlinks without .sh)